jroc-hb/fallout1-ce-xbox/README.md

-# Fallout Community Edition XBOX v0.1.0-alpha
+# Fallout Community Edition XBOX v0.2.0-alpha

 An early port of Fallout 1 for the Original Xbox made using the NXDK.
 Very much a work in progress with performance issue and very crude controller code but it boots and can be played!

 # Features
 - Working FMVs (Thanks to glebm for his PR in the source repo)
 - Working save system in UDATA that appears in MS Dashboard
-- Functioning (crude) mouse emulation on the controller with hot keys mapped to buttons
+- Functioning mouse emulation on the controller with hot keys mapped to buttons
 - Right-stick camera control
 - 480p, 720p and 1080i support via ini file in UDATA (only 480p runs well)
 - Default "Vault Dweller" name on create character screen due to lack of keyboard